cksajil/DSANonTech/README.md

 # DSANonTech
-Code and Associated Resources for Data Science and Analytics course for Non-tech Participants
+Data Science and Analytics course for Non-tech Participants

 ## Feedback